seleniumbase/SeleniumBase/README.md

 #### Switching Tabs

-So what if your test opens up a new tab/window and now you have more than one page?
+What if your test opens up a new tab/window and now you have more than one page?
 No problem.
 You just need to specify which one you currently want Selenium to use.
-Switching between them is easy:
+Switching between tabs/windows is easy:
 Ex:

 ```python